jasonraimondi/jasonraimondi.com/content/posts/2018-10-10-optimizing-your-dockerfile-build-and-layers.md

----
-layout: post
-title: Optimizing your Dockerfile Build and Layers
-date: 2018-10-10T18:09:00 -0700
++++
-excerpt: "Too many layers and your machines take a large amount of storage and can take a long time to download and extract.
-Too few layers and the machine takes F  O  R  E  V  E  R to rebuild."
+title = "Optimizing your Dockerfile Build and Layers" date = 2018-10-10 description = "Too many layers and your machines take a large amount of storage and can take a long time to download and extract.
+Too few layers and the machine takes F  O  R  E  V  E  R to rebuild." tags = [
-tags: docker dockerfile
----
+    "docker",
+    "dockerfile",
+]
++++

 ```
 Unable to find image 'nginx:latest' locally